 Also called gum lift or gum contouring.
 You guessed it! - This one is best suited to address an uneven gum line.
 Gum laser surgery uses a soft diode laser to reshape the gum line, revealing more of the teeth.
 There is a limit to how much can be revealed safely.
 It's best to discuss with your dentist to see if this is a suitable option for you.
 Your gum health, natural tooth length, and pre-existing conditions are all factors here.

-Chronic maker of bucket lists and chaser of internet rabbit holes.
-Currently ripping through another mystery novel, most likely multitasking.
+Chronic maker of bucket lists and makeover dreams.
+Currently ripping through another mystery novel and most likely multitasking.

 Clinical Photos, clinical content, cosmetic and restorative dentistry by Dr.Deepan Duraisamy (Dr Dee) BDS., MSc., FICCDE , FICOI , Vogue Dental Studios.